owncloud/ios-app/KNOWN_ISSUES.md

 ## SDK
 - local storage consumed by spaces that are then deleted or inactivated is not reclaimed
-- pre-population of accounts using infinite PROPFIND
+- pre-population of accounts using infinite PROPFIND is not supported

 # Evolution roadmap
 - make sync smarter, f.ex.: